pataruco/boris/README.md

 Clone this repo

-`git clone git@github.com:pataruco/mp-scraper.git`
+`git@github.com:pataruco/uk-parliament-scraper.git`

-Install packages
+Install dependencies

 `yarn`

 ## How to run it ?

-On the terminal type
+### Commons

+`yarn scrape:mps`

+When the scraper is done you can find members of House of Commons data on a [JSON file called commons](./data/commons.json)

+### Lords

-`yarn scrape`
+`yarn scrape:lords`

-When the scraper is done you can find Member of Parliament data on a [JSON file](./data/members.json)
+When the scraper is done you can find members of House of Lords data on a [JSON file called lords](./data/lords.json)

 ## Tests